robotix/2020.robotix.in/wws-faq.md

 <br>

 ##### 11. How do I register for winter workshop 2016?
 That's see.
-Fill out the form [http://bit.ly/wws-2016](here) and come to give a test which is scheduled soon.
-Like our [https://www.facebook.com/robotixiitkgp/](facebook page) to be updated with the latest happenings.
+Fill out the form [here](http://bit.ly/wws-2016) and come to give a test which is scheduled soon.
+Like our [facebook page](https://www.facebook.com/robotixiitkgp/) to be updated with the latest happenings.
 We will post the dates of the test soon.

 ##### 12. Where would I eat?
 Don't worry there would be private mess system in RK as well as VS. All the hall canteens would be open.
 There are a lot of seniors who would be waiting either for their placements or projects so food is very easily available.